Celebrating Seniors - JD Souther Turns 70

 J. D. Souther and Alex Sliwin married in March 1969 and Alex quit Honey Ltd. at his request; the marriage didn't last long and they were divorced in 1972 (by all accounts the marriage had dissolved long before that).
 Honey Ltd. was also finished; Alex went on to write songs and form a band (Bijoux) with her sister Joan in the 1970's.
 J. D. Souther and Glenn Frey recorded and released their band's self-titled album Longbranch Pennywhistle (1970) before they too went solo.
 Most of the songs on the Longbranch Pennywhistle album were written by J. D. Souther.

-Souther is reported to have had relationships with many women, including singers Joni Mitchell, Carole King, Judy Collins, Stevie Nicks and Judee Sill.
+Some of the women Souther has been linked with in the past includes singers Joni Mitchell, Carole King, Judy Collins, Stevie Nicks and Judee Sill.
 The lyrics in Sill's hit song Jesus was a Crossmaker (written in 1971) "he's a bandit and a heartbreaker" are widely attributed to Sill's brief, unhappy romance with J. D. Souther that same year; Souther dropped Judee Sill for singer Linda Ronstadt.

 In 1972 J. D. Souther released a self-titled solo album John David Souther, which failed to chart.
 He provided background vocals and produced Ronstadt's album Don't Cry Now (1973).
 In addition to writing hit songs for Linda Ronstadt and Bonnie Raitt during the 1970's, J. D. Souther collaborated on songs with Glen Frey and Don Henley for the Eagles - Best of My Love (1974), New Kid in Town (1976), Heartache Tonight (1979).